complexphoton/MESTI.m/mumps/linux/README.md

-## Prerequisites for MUMPS installation on a Linux
+## Prerequisites for MUMPS installation on Linux

-We need the following tools before compiling MUMPS and its MATLAB interface on the Linux.
+We need the following tools before compiling MUMPS and its MATLAB interface on Linux.

 ### MATLAB